pocketbase/dart-sdk/README.md

 #### Optional HTTP client reuse

-Out of the box the SDK initializes a new one-off `dart-lang/http.Client` instance for each request and it takes care to close the established connection after processing the request.
+Out of the box the SDK initializes a new one-off `dart-lang/http.Client` instance for each request and it takes care to close the established connection after processing the response.

 The defaults should work fine for most applications but in some situations you may benefit from utilizing persistent connections when sending requests to your PocketBase server _(~10% improvement on average when sending 100 requests)_.